zkdlcl/jkn-todolist/QWEN.md

 6. Date/time management with start/due dates
 7. Public holidays management (admin only)
 8. Filter and sort todos
+9. Calendar view to visualize todos and public holidays (added with react-big-calendar)

 ### Security Requirements